Bizzabo vs Cvent: A Comprehensive Comparison

 • How important is it that your event data converts into pipeline, not just reports?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Bizzabo is the event platform built for B2B marketing teams running conference programs.
-Its Event Experience OS combines registration, marketing, networking, and analytics in one system, with the Klik SmartBadge wearable adding hardware for contact exchange and attendee tracking that no competitor matches.
+Its Event Experience OS combines registration, marketing, networking, and analytics in one system, with the Klik SmartBadge wearable adding proprietary hardware for contact exchange and attendee tracking that no competitor matches.

 If turning event leads into closed deals is the missing piece of your event program, try ZoomInfo free.